ReptilePvP/Snap2Sell/src/services/README.md

-# Snap2Sell Web Analysis Services
+# Snapalyze Web Analysis Services

-This directory contains all the analysis services for the Snap2Sell web application.
+This directory contains all the analysis services for the Snapalyze web application.
 These services provide a clean interface for interacting with various AI analysis providers while maintaining separation from the mobile app implementation.

 ## Architecture